dcutting/Song/README.md

 # [[1, 'a'], [2, 'b'], [3, 'c']]
 ```

-If you use the same variable name several times in a pattern, the values that match them are required to be equal:
+If you use the same variable name several times in a pattern, the values that match must be equal:

 ```
 list.startsWith?([]) = Yes